Page 214™

 What this v1 does NOT model

-v1 focuses on the core monthly-pension optimization plus the terminal-leave / sell-back / hybrid leave-strategy comparison and the backward-planning timeline.
+v1 focuses on the core monthly-pension optimization plus the terminal-leave / sell-back / hybrid leave-strategy comparison, the backward-planning timeline, and first-year COLA proration.
 Two date-driven optimizations are planned for v2: tax-year split timing (a Dec 28 vs Jan 5 retirement shifts $50–200K of taxable income between years — particularly relevant when sell-back lump sums stack on full-year active-duty pay) and a state residency timing callout (when to establish residency in your destination state to make retired pay tax-free from day one).
 Other transition decisions live in their proper homes: SkillBridge planning is flagged here but covered in depth at Separation Timeline; federal-employment timing is at Military Buyback Calculator; Roth conversions during the post-retirement low-bracket window are flagged on the calendar at Separation Timeline (see the 90-Days-After milestone); and the SBP-vs-term-insurance decision deserves its own analysis at Life Insurance Comparison.

 Frequently Asked Questions